 Loses more than 10% of his or her birth weight in the first week.

 Hasn't reached his or her birth weight by 2 weeks of age.

-The mother's limited milk supply because of tobacco use, moderate to heavy alcohol use, or certain types of medicines or birth control pills.
+The mother's limited milk supply because of tobacco use, moderate to heavy alcohol use, or certain types of medicines.

 Keeping a strict breastfeeding schedule rather than feeding on demand.

 Typically, more frequent breastfeeding (every 1½ to 2 hours) usually solves the problem.
 If it does not, ask your doctor or a lactation consultant for help.
 Sometimes extra feedings with formula are recommended.
 Formula feedings for breastfed infants are often given through a specially designed, thin plastic tube (supplemental nursing system).
 The tube is placed next to the nipple during breastfeeding.
 If supplementation is necessary, it is best to use methods other than bottle-feeding.
 Also, pump your breasts several times a day to help keep up and increase milk production.

 A baby usually only needs to be hospitalized for poor weight gain if he or she is severely undernourished, is dehydrated, or has other health problems.

 Author: Healthwise Staff Medical Review: Sarah Marshall MD - Family Medicine Thomas M. Bailey MD - Family Medicine Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine Kirtly Jones MD - Obstetrics and Gynecology

 Medical Review:Sarah Marshall MD - Family Medicine & Thomas M. Bailey MD - Family Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Kirtly Jones MD - Obstetrics and Gynecology